 Grant status: Closed (closed 13 February 2023)

-The Australian Government’s Agricultural Trade and Market Access Cooperation (ATMAC) program provides grants for projects that harness opportunities to access new markets and strengthen market presence through existing channels for agricultural commodities affected by market disruptions and which have restricted access to key destination markets.
+The expanded version of the Australian Government’s Agricultural Trade and Market Access Cooperation (ATMAC) program provided grants for projects that harnessed opportunities to access new markets and strengthen market presence through existing channels for agricultural commodities affected by market disruptions and which have restricted access to key destination markets.

-ATMAC is a non-competitive grant program with $7.5 million available in 2022-23 for grants to expand trade in Australia’s agricultural, fisheries and forestry sectors into emerging export markets and/or export markets with high-growth potential.
-This will be achieved through support for diversification efforts that align with industry priorities.
+The expanded ATMAC program was a non-competitive grant program that provided grants totalling $26.5 million over 2020-21, 2021-22 and 2022-23 to expand and diversify trade in Australia’s agricultural, fisheries and forestry sectors into emerging export markets and/or export markets with high-growth potential.

-Industry associations, including peak bodies and Rural Research and Development Corporations (RDCs) were eligible to apply for a grant under the ATMAC program.
+Industry associations, including peak bodies and Rural Research and Development Corporations (RDCs) received grants under the ATMAC program.
 Grant applications needed to demonstrate broad support across industry stakeholders and include a meaningful co-contribution (financial and/or in-kind).
-The nature of the arrangements will vary depending on the sector, export markets and diversification activities being targeted.
+The nature of the arrangements varied depending on the sector, export markets and diversification activities being targeted.

 What is supported

-Activities eligible for support under ATMAC include, but are not limited to:
+Activities eligible for support under ATMAC included, but were not limited to:

 - investments that support trade expansion